 Key requirements:

-Penalties: Fines and criminal charges.
+Penalties: Authorities may impose fines and criminal charges.

 Reasons you should setup legal entity in Spain: